-- The Chase Sapphire Preferred® Card has been a mainstay in traveler’s wallets for years thanks to earning 2x points on all travel and dining, solid travel insurance protections, and no foreign transaction fees … all on a card with just a $95 annual fee.
+- The Chase Sapphire Preferred® Card has been a mainstay in traveler’s wallets for years thanks to earning 2x points on all travel and 3x points per dollar spent on dining, solid travel insurance protections, and no foreign transaction fees … all on a card with just a $95 annual fee.

 - The Capital One Venture X Rewards Credit Card is our new favorite travel card, period.
 On top of a stellar welcome bonus, earning 2x points on every purchase, and great benefits like lounge access, you won’t pay foreign transaction fees either.

-We don’t have any ties to Charles Schwab, nor do we get any kickbacks for promoting their card.
-We just think it’s an insanely lucrative card that every traveler should be aware of.
-It’s one of our top recommendations to save money on travel.
+We don't have any ties to Charles Schwab, nor do we get any kickbacks for promoting this debit card.
+We just think it's an insanely lucrative card that every traveler should be aware of.
+It's one of our top recommendations to save money on travel.

 Stop paying ATM fees or terrible currency exchange rates.
-Apply for your own Schwab checking account and get the best debit card out there for your next trip.
+Apply for a Schwab checking account and get the best debit card out there for your next trip.